Juninho Bacuna: Rangers

 On 19 August 2021, Bacuna signed for Scottish Premiership team Rangers.
 The player was paraded to the club's supporters during the half-time interval of Rangers' Europa League play-off game against Alashkert.

 Birmingham City

-On 27 January 2022, Bacuna returned to England when he joined Championship club Birmingham City on a three-and-a-half-year deal for an undisclosed fee.
-He scored his first Birmingham goal in a 3–0 win at home to Luton Town on 12 February.
+Bacuna returned to English football when he joined Championship club Birmingham City on 27 January 2022 on a three-and-a-half-year contract; the fee was undisclosed.
+He scored his first Birmingham goal in a 3–0 win at home to Luton Town on 12 February, and finished the season with two goals and three assists from 17 appearances.

+At the start of the 2022–23 season new head coach John Eustace impressed on Bacuna that there was no doubt as to his exceptional talent with the ball but he needed to combine that with hard work off the ball, particularly in a small squad "over-reliant on [him] to create goal scoring opportunities".
+By October he was filling in at wing back, from which position he scored a goal-of-the-season candidate away to Hull City.
+As the season went on, his concentration improved and Eustace suggested he was maturing as a player.
+He missed 3 Championship matches through suspension, and ended up with six assists from the remaining 43.

+Al-Wehda FC

+Bacuna signed for Saudi Pro League club Al-Wehda on 28 August 2024 for an undisclosed fee.

 International career

 Bacuna represented his native Netherlands at under-18, under-20 and under-21 levels.
 He played eleven matches for the under-20s, and three for the under-21s, and scored twice in a 4–1 win against Bolivia.

 He switched to represent Curaçao, for which he qualified by descent, in 2019.
 He played four matches in that year's CONCACAF Nations League A group stage, and once international football resumed after the COVID-19 pandemic, continued as a regular in the team.

 In September 2022, Bacuna played two friendly matches for Curaçao against the Indonesia national team in Indonesia.
 In the first, he scored in a 3–2 defeat.
 In the second, he was sent off after receiving a second yellow card for a bad tackle on Marselino Ferdinan.
 He reacted to the dismissal by kicking the ball towards spectators, who retaliated by throwing water bottles onto the pitch.
 After the match, Bacuna was targeted on social media with abusive messages, some of a racist nature.
 His club issued a statement condemning the abuse and confirmed that it had been reported to the social media platforms.